vuongxuongminh/go_router_plus/README.md

 }
 ```

-Abstract class `Screen` providing by this package, all of your screens
+All of your screens must be extends an abstraction class `Screen` providing by this package.
-must be extends and implements the following methods, getters:
+The following methods, getters need to implements:

 + Method `builder(BuildContext context, GoRouterState state)` must be redeclare return
 type to `Widget` or `Page<void>`, in common case you should use `Widget` but if you want to [control